skeddy/skeddy.github.io/_pages/troubleshooting.md

 DISM.exe /Online /Cleanup-image /Restorehealth
 ```

+This can take approx 10-15 mins to complete.

 ## 2. Run the system file checker

 The System File Checker (SFC) is a utility in Windows that scans for and repairs corrupted or missing system files.